The-Academic-Observatory/observatory-platform/docs/installation.md

 ## Configuring the Observatory Platform

-If you have installed the observatory platform through the **github repository**, the `install.sh` script will prompt you for options to configure the platform.
+If you have installed the observatory platform through the **GitHub repository**, the `install_observatory_platform` script will prompt you for options to configure the platform.
 You can select to do this interactively by answering a bunch of questions, or for a default configuration to be generated, and to manually edit the configuration file at a later time.

 If you have installed the observatory platform through `pip`, you can go through the same question and answer process as the GitHub installation method by running
 ```